Versatile, high brightness, cryogenic photoinjector electron source: Magnetized Operation for Asymmetric Emittance Beams

 \subsubsection{Emittance compensation}

 We will begin the discussion of the injector performance in the flat beam mode by summarizing the results of the emittance compensation.
 The relevant parameters for the operating point are given in Table \ref{tab:magnetized} and the compensation profile is plotted in Figure \ref{fig:magnetized_compensation}.
+The on-axis field profile is the same as in the ultra-high brightness case, see Figure \ref{fig:gunprofile}.

 Since there are relatively few examples of magnetized beam compensation, we will take some time to discuss the features of this profile and compare it to our arguments in Section \ref{sec:envelope}.
 We note that upon exiting the compensating solenoid the beam is converging with an envelope angle $\sigma_x'=-620$ $\mu$rad.
 Neglecting space-charge defocusing, this corresponds to an angular momentum dominated waist beam size of $\sigma_{x,0}=-L/\gamma\sigma_x'=250$ $\mu$m, which is only slightly smaller than the waist realized in the simulation indicating that the angular momentum derived defocusing forces are comparable to those derived from space-charge during the drift prior to the linac.
 This is in notable contrast to the FEL operating point, for which an equivalent calculation using the normalized emittance instead of the angular momentum yields a 7 $\mu$m beam size.
 This is very small relative to the 63 $\mu$m spot realized in the FEL injector simulation, which is indicative of the highly dominant space-charge defocusing effects in that scenario.
 Note that the implications of this are interesting: the beam sizes associated with space-charge are naturally much smaller than those associated with angular momentum when the angular momentum is this large even when the two forces are strictly equal in magnitude.
 This justifies a perturbative approach to solving for the envelope dynamics even when angular momentum is not completely dominant.